 The better you can focus, the better you can think, work, make your clients happy, earn good money and succeed.
-The ability to focus is very important for freelancers working at home, so I’ve written 11 ways you can stay focused when you work at home.
+The ability to focus is very important for freelancers working at home.
+Here are 11 ways you can stay focused when you work at home!

 11 Ways to Stay Focused When You Work at Home